K-Ci & JoJo: 2002–2008: Emotional and other projects

 The fourth K-Ci & JoJo album, Emotional, was released on November 26, 2002, but did not find commercial success.
 The CD consisted of two singles, "This Very Moment." and the Rodney "Dark Child" Jerkins produced "It's Me".
 The album contained their personal favorite "How Long" written by Steve Vaughn and Jojo Hailey.

 In late 2006, K-Ci released his debut solo album entitled My Book.
 K-Ci & JoJo released a greatest hits album on February 8, 2005.
 On February 6, 2008, they released their fifth compilation album called Love, which was released only in Japan.

 2013–present: My Brother's Keeper

 In 2010, they signed an exclusive deal with R&B crooner Kenneth "Babyface" Edmonds' upstart Soda Pop Records, distributed through E1 Music.
 On June 25, 2013, they released their new single, "Knock It Off" via iTunes through E1 Music.
 On September 30, 2013, My Brother's Keeper, was released.

 Media

 In 2010, TV One aired the reality docu-series, K-Ci & JoJo...
 Come Clean, which featured Cedric "K-Ci" and Joel "JoJo" Hailey, lead singers of Jodeci.
-The series showcased the brothers current struggles with alcohol, as they work to rebuild their relationship and make a comeback.
+The series showcased the brothers’ struggles with alcohol, as they worked to rebuild their relationship and make a comeback.
 K-Ci & JoJo...
 Come Clean, was produced by John Doe Media, with Carl Craig and D. Renard Young serving as executive producers.
 The series only aired for one season, but still runs several times a year.